 - a.
 You can leave your existing pension fund with your current provider.
 Then, if you wish, take a tax free cash sum (known as a pension commencement lump sum) and buy a guaranteed income for life a Lifetime Annuity (Compulsory Purchase Annuity), from your current provider. - b.
 You could transfer the whole value of your pension fund to another provider who offers the best annuity rate for a lifetime annuity (this is known as exercising the open market option). - c.
 You may transfer your pension fund to a provider offering a Lifetime Annuity on a flexible basis (often called variable or third way annuities).
-These types of annuity look to combine the certainty of a lifetime annuity with investment growth as seen with Drawdown Pension.
+These types of annuity look to combine the certainty of a lifetime annuity with investment growth as seen with flexi-access drawdown Pension.
 There are only a small number of these products in the marketplace. - d.
-You can transfer the whole value of your pension fund into a drawdown pension.
+You can transfer the whole value of your pension fund into a flexi-access drawdown pension.
 This allows you to vary future income levels to fit in with your overall financial plan, either by use of drawdown pension or short term/fixed term annuity.
-There are Drawdown plans available which allow a fixed and guaranteed income to be purchased for a specific period of time, up to a maximum of 40 years in some cases, with some plans also giving an option to include a guaranteed maturity value at the end of the income term. - e.
+There are drawdown plans available which allow a fixed and guaranteed income to be purchased for a specific period of time, up to a maximum of 40 years in some cases, with some plans also giving an option to include a guaranteed maturity value at the end of the income term. - e.
 You can take all your benefits as a lump sum, known as an Uncrystallised Funds Pension Lump Sum (UFPLS).
-The first 25% of the lump sum will be tax free if within your available allowances with the remainder taxed as earned income.
+The first 25% of the lump sum will be tax free if within your available allowances with the remainder taxed as pension income.
 In some cases, you may be able to withdraw your fund as a series of UFPLS if required. - f.
 You can convert your retirement fund in stages, over a number of years (often referred to as staggered vesting or phased retirement) into income using either annuity, drawdown pension or UFPLS.
 This may be available with your current pension arrangement or you may need to transfer into a personal pension plan or self invested personal pension first. - g.
-You may transfer your pension fund to a provider offering a scheme pension (usually only available with defined benefit pension schemes).
-This allows for income levels to be actuarially determined based on your personal circumstances. - h.
-You can also use the value of your pension fund to utilise a combination of these options. - i.
-If you meet the following conditions, it may be possible for you to take all your benefits from a defined benefit pension scheme as a lump sum (known as a trivial commutation lump sum): - The value of all your pension rights from all registered pension scheme sources (including the value of existing pensions in payment) must be £30,000 or less; and - You are aged 55 or above (or meet the ill-health conditions); and - You have some unused lump sum allowance left; and - The payment eliminates your defined benefit rights under the scheme in question; and - The payment is made within 12 months of your first trivial commutation lump sum being paid (if applicable and not including any trivial payments paid before 6 April 2006).
+You can also use the value of your pension fund to utilise a combination of these options. - h.
+It may be possible for you to take all your benefits from your defined contribution pension scheme as a 'small pots' lump sum if the value isn't above £10,000.